wrightcameron/picoCTF-challenges/generalSkills/warmed-up/solution.md

 What is 0x3D (base 16) in decimal (base 10)?

 ## Notes
-Instead of using a conveter, the solution to this problem with math is.
+Instead of using a converter, the solution to this problem with math is.

 =3*16^1 + 13*16^0
 =48 + 13